brandonFoundery/ByteForge/Requirements_Generation_System/README.md

-# FY.WB.Midway Requirements Generation System
+# LSOMigrator Requirements Generation System

-An automated system for generating comprehensive, traceable requirements documentation for the FY.WB.Midway enterprise logistics and payment platform.
+An automated system for generating comprehensive, traceable requirements documentation for the LSOMigrator enterprise logistics and payment platform.

 ## 🚀 Overview